aprusek/ElectricalApprenticeManual/README.md

 <h1>Electrical Apprentice Manual </h1>
 <h2>Whyalla Steelworks 1981</h2>

+Introduction

+This collection of scanned documents comprises the Electrical Apprentice Manual from the Whyalla Steelworks, dating to around 1981.
+Developed by the supervisors of the Electrical Apprentice Training Shop, this manual served as essential instructional material, supplementing the formal education apprentices received at TAFE.
+<p></p>
+Designed specifically for on-site training, the manual reflects the practical knowledge, procedures, and standards relevant to the Steelworks' operations at the time.
+It covers core competencies required of electrical apprentices, providing a unique insight into the trade practices, safety expectations, and technical instruction of the era.
+<p></p>
+Preserved here for historical and educational purposes, these documents offer a valuable window into the structured approach to trades training in one of Australia’s major industrial facilities.

+<P></P>

 Module 1 - Manufacturing Processes <BR>
 Module 2 - Assembly and Disassembly Processes<BR>